Björn Wahlroos: Career

-In 2000 Wahlroos merged his banking group into Sampo-Leonia and took over as president and CEO of the combined company, also becoming its biggest private shareholder.
-In 2009 Wahlroos resigned as CEO and was elected Chairman of Sampo plc, holding company of Sampo Group, which by then had become the biggest insurer in Northern Europe and also the main shareholder of Nordea, the region's largest bank.
-Between 2011 and 2019 he was chairman of the board of Nordea.
+In 2000, Wahlroos merged his banking group into Sampo-Leonia and took over as president and CEO of the combined company, also becoming its biggest private shareholder.
+In 2009, Wahlroos resigned as CEO and was elected Chairman of Sampo plc, holding company of Sampo Group, which by then had become the biggest insurer in Northern Europe and also the main shareholder of Nordea, the region's largest bank.
+Between 2011 and 2019, he was chairman of the board of Nordea.

-Wahlroos is also chairman of the Board of UPM-Kymmene, the pulp and paper manufacturer.
+Wahlroos was also chairman of the Board of UPM-Kymmene, the pulp and paper manufacturer.

 In late 2022, Wahlroos transferred the ownership in his main investment companies, worth c.
-EUR 130m, to his children, in preparation for his planned retirement from daily business activities.
+EUR 130 million, to his children, in preparation for his planned retirement from daily business activities.